 - Ascended Armor (Note: Armor pieces are used as precursors to the PvP legendary armor)

 - Ascended Rings, Amulets, and Accessories

 - Ascended Salvage Kits

 - Specific Non-Repeatable Reward Tracks

 - Exclusive Minis

-- Mist Capacitors (consumed to reset selected stats of ascended trinkets bought from PvP/WvW vendors)
+- Mist Capacitors (Allow player to reset selected stats of ascended trinkets obtained from PvP/WvW vendors)

-While there is no way to completely remove toxicity from any PvP environment of every video game, you can always try to adjust your attitude to stay positive.
+While there is no way to completely remove negativity, you can always do your part by staying positive.
 Remember that an extremely small percentage of the PvP community can flat out hard carry a PvP game for their team, and everyone has their own weaknesses.
 Take a loss not as punishment, but as a learning experience to adapt to certain situations.
-Do not let yourself down because of your mistake, especially when people call you out for it in a not-so-nice manner.
+Do not let yourself be discouraged because of a mistake made during a match, especially when players are negative toward you.

-The short answer to “should you play meta builds?” is this: if you are learning the PvP scene for the first time, stick with classes you are familiar with, but check PvP builds to understand how they were created, what was the goal and how can you change your favorite build to better fit in a competitive world.
+If you are new to PvP, stick with classes you are most familiar with and comfortable in playing.
+Check PvP builds to understand how they were created, there overall goal, and how can you change your favorite build to better fit your style of play.

 Once you are comfortable with the combat system, team play, and PvP maps, learning to recognize what works well and what does not will become easier.
 Play what you are comfortable with and learn to make changes when and where necessary.

 And remember that there are many helpful PvP players who can help you if you ever don’t know how to improve or where to go next.